-Coding Kids offers two tiers of courses, for the younger age group and older age group.
+Coding Kids offers two tiers of courses for various age groups.

 Be a creator and build your first computer game!
 Have fun creating technology, e.g. digital art and animations.
 Create an imaginary world and characters.
 Wrapped in creativity and imagination, students will discover computational thinking, graphic design, and maths.